 Travel Insurance Plans for Cuba

-Most US domestic health insurance and Medicare do not provide coverage outside of America, it is recommended to check with your health insurance company to confirm whether or not your current health insurance will cover you in Cuba; if not, you may buy travel medical insurance from a private insurance company.
-The policies below are recommended for traveling to Cuba for a holiday.
+Most U.S. domestic health insurance and Medicare don't provide coverage outside of America.
+Check with your health insurance company to confirm that your current health insurance covers Cuba.
+If it doesn't you might want to buy travel medical insurance from a private insurance company.